-As you can see the memory is represented by a double linked list composed of all the buffers, being either free or belonging to a specific application.
-Also YAMM keeps track of a list composed only of the free buffers, this way improving the speed of allocation.
+As you can see, the memory is represented by a double linked list composed of all the buffers, either free or belonging to a specific application.
+YAMM also keeps track of a list composed only of the free buffers, in order to improve the speed for allocations.